Key takeaways

 Bottom Line

 Pythagora brings the multi-agent architecture of GPT Pilot to a polished commercial platform.
 The 14-agent approach with real debugging tools differentiates from simpler single-agent systems.
-However, the limited tech stack (React/Node.js only) and archived open-source repo may concern some users.
+However, the limited tech stack (React/Node.js only), slowing open-source development, and a steep move upmarket on pricing ($49 → $180/mo Pro) may concern some users.

-Recommended for: Full-stack developers building React/Node.js apps who want IDE integration with sophisticated debugging.
+Recommended for: Full-stack developers building React/Node.js apps who want IDE integration with sophisticated debugging, and teams that can absorb token-metered pricing.

-Not recommended for: Python developers, teams needing non-AWS deployment, or organizations requiring fully autonomous agents.
+Not recommended for: Python developers, teams needing non-AWS deployment, budget-sensitive solo builders, or organizations requiring fully autonomous agents.

 Research by Ry Walker Research • methodology